-4.1.1 Deemed Equipment Electricity Savings
+4.1.1 Deemed equipment electricity savings

-To calculate the Deemed Equipment Electricity Savings for an appliance sold, you first need to determine the energy star rating of the appliance and the size of the appliance.
-The Deemed Equipment Electricity Savings for the appliance are determined using the table in the activity definition that covers that appliance.
-These Activity Definitions are included in Schedule B of the ESS Rule and are reproduced in Appendix A of this Guide.
+To calculate the deemed equipment electricity savings for an appliance sold, ACPs first need to determine the energy star rating of the appliance and the size of the appliance.
+The deemed equipment electricity savings for the appliance are determined using the table in the activity definition that covers that appliance.
+These activity definitions are included in Schedule B of the ESS Rule.